lipe11/frontend-mentor-countries/README.md

 ### What I learned

-This project help me get better with CSS, plus gave me an opportunity to get hands-on experience with Vue's composition API.
+This project helped me get better with CSS, plus gave me an opportunity to get hands-on experience with Vue's composition API.

 ### Continued development